outdoor survival kit contents laid out on a log

 Tea is known to heal and keep you hydrated, focused or calm (depending on the tea).
 Black tea, dandelion and chamomile are the better options for your survival pack.
 These teas help reduce inflammation, offer pain relief, aid with upset stomachs and urinary infections, etc. Certain tea leaves can also be applied topically for first aid treatment and is a phenomenal fire starter.

-Wilderness survival becomes more manageable, and the forest becomes less scary when you’re prepared with these 12 essential survival gear items.
-I’ve said this before and will mention it again, don’t just carry these items, learn how to use them properly before you are faced with an emergency!
+Wilderness survival becomes more manageable, and the forest becomes tamable when you’re prepared with at least these 12 essential survival gear items.
+I’ve said this before and will mention it again, don’t just carry these survival supplies, learn how to use them properly before you are faced with an emergency!

-To be fully prepared, read our Backpack Gear Load Out post to discover what other survival tools you can add to your outdoor survival kits.
+To be fully prepared for a wilderness emergency, read our Backpack Gear Load Out post to discover what other survival tools you can add to your outdoor survival kits.

 Remember, knowledge and preparation are the keys to self-reliance!